 Melt-in-your-mouth dishes are the secret to a complete menu.
 Bring our Steamed Pork Belly with Preserved mustard Greens to the table and watch as your guests ooohh and aaahh in amazement.
 It’ll continue when they realize just how delicate and flavorful the pork belly is!

 Crispy Rainbow Beef is such a popular restaurant item that it’s a guaranteed winner at your dinner table!
 It’s perfect as an Asian Holiday Recipe because it needs no marinating and can be sauced up using store-bought bottled condiments!

 Brasied Beef Honeycomb Tripe is one of those favorites that tastes better the longer your cook it and the following days.
 So you can enjoy it during the party and even more AFTER the party is over.
 The ingredients work so well together, you’d want to have it more than once!

 Children and adults alike will adore Vietnamese Shaking Beef.
 The flavors are simple, the recipe is super easy and the beef can be marianted in advance.
 All you need to do on the day is to whip out the wok and give it a quick stir fry.
 What a way to WOW your guests!

 Braised Abalone with Mushrooms is an Asian Holiday Recipe because we Cantonese often make this for our family to celebrate special events.
-Buy the abalone canned or fresh, it’s braised with oyster sauce and shiitake mushrooms full of umami.
+Buy the abalone canned or fresh, then braise with oyster sauce and shiitake mushrooms for extra umami.